Lassie Online

 Lassie: A Christmas Story

-In conjunction with the Animal Planet series, a Lassie children's book by Earl Hamner Jr (The Waltons) and Don Sipes was released in 1997, relating the collie's involvement in the Christmas celebration.
-The story is an odd mixture of the 1990s Animal Planet series and the classic version: Although Timmy and Lassie are living in Hudson Falls, Vermont, as in the new series, and Timmy's mom is a veterinarian, Timmy's mom is Ruth Martin, not Karen Cabot, as in the new series, and the illustrations of Timmy and Ruth look exactly like Jon Provost and June Lockhart.
+In conjunction with the Cinar Lassie series, a Lassie children's book by Earl Hamner Jr (The Waltons) and Don Sipes was released in 1997, relating the collie's involvement in the Christmas celebration.
+The story is an unusual mixture of the 1997 series and the classic farm episodes: Although Timmy and Lassie are living in Hudson Falls, Vermont, as in the new series, and Timmy's mom is a veterinarian, Timmy's mom is Ruth Martin, not Karen Cabot as in the new series, and the illustrations of Timmy and Ruth look exactly like Jon Provost and June Lockhart (Lassie looks like "Howard," the eighth generation dog who did the first season).
 Ruth's old friend from school is neither Ethan Bennett as in the new series nor someone named Paul, but a man named Andrew, and a character not in either series, Grandpa Martin, appears.
-This is a beautiful storybook with outstanding color illustrations, and the text concentrates on the real meaning of Christmas rather than Santa Claus, toys, and getting physical gifts.
+This is a beautifully illustrated storybook, and the accompanying text concentrates on the real meaning of Christmas rather than Santa Claus, toys, and receiving physical gifts.

 Back to Main Page